 3 Common Questions about PT

 Can I just do exercises at home?
 There are several reasons it’s best to see a physical therapist instead of only doing exercises on your own.
 For one, a physical therapist can ensure your form is correct, so you won’t make your injury even worse.
-She also has the expertise and tools to treat your specific injury and meet your unique needs.
+They also have the expertise and tools to treat your specific injury and meet your unique needs.
 That means your recovery may take less time.

 Will PT hurt?
 One survey found that 71% of people who have never visited a physical therapist think that PT is painful.
 The number was a lot lower among those who had PT in the past year.
 While some of the exercises may be uncomfortable, they shouldn’t hurt.
 Physical therapy is designed to improve your pain, not cause more.